pypeit/PypeIt/doc/cookbook.rst

 QA
 --

-When an exposure is fully reduced, a QA file (PDF) is generated in the QA folder.
+When an exposure is fully reduced, a QA file (PNG) is generated in the QA folder.

 Here are the key ones to inspect:

   - Wavelength solution QA
   - Wavelength tilts QA

-Examine the output as described in the :doc:`qa` documentation

-5. Examine spectra
+5. Examine Spectra
 ==================

 Eventually (be patient), the code will hopefully start